 The areas most affected by coca cultivation are the Pacific coast, particularly the Nariño province in the southwest, the southern Putumayo province on the Ecuadorean border, the Catatumbo region on the Venezuelan border and the central Meta and Guaviare provinces.

-Coca cultivation in the Sierra Nevada on the Caribbean coast, the Amazon region and the eastern plans are increasingly less popular for coca growth.
+Coca cultivation on the Caribbean coast and the country’s eastern plans are increasingly less popular for coca growth.